sinpantuflas/cnn-onzet/README.md

 A training script is included in ```onset_train.m```.
 Optionally, there is the option to use the mel-filtered spectral flux, which exploits the relationships between subsequent time bins in the spectrogram.

 ### References
+This implementation is based on:
+[1].
+Jan, and Sebastian Böck.
+"Improved Musical Onset Detection with Convolutional Neural Networks."
+2014 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE, 2014.

 For more information on matconvnet visit its [official repository](https://github.com/vlfeat/matconvnet)